Information, effect, dosage & side effects

 However, there were significant fluctuations among the study participants.
 The study does not support previous results on converting ALA to EPA, research says.

-“The health effects of elevated ALA levels in the blood plasma from ground chia seeds and other plant sources are still controversial.
-However, two randomized studies (10 and 12 weeks) found no changes in disease risk factors such as blood lipids, blood pressure, inflammation, oxidative stress and arteriosclerosis, ”concluded the study.
+'The health effects of elevated ALA levels in the blood plasma from ground chia seeds and other plant sources are still controversial.
+However, two randomised studies (10 and 12 weeks) found no changes in disease risk factors such as blood lipids, blood pressure, inflammation, oxidative stress and arteriosclerosis', concluded the study.

 Several epidemiological studies indicate the cardio-protective effects of high ALA intake over a long period of time.
 An additional effect of ALA with polyunsaturated fatty acids from fish and fish oil was observed.